brandon-dev-fs/IMuDb/ReadMe.md

 # Internet Music Database API

-This project is meant as a personal project for demonstration and development with skills in RESTful API's, Clean Architecture, and SOLID OOP implementation.
+This project is meant as a personal project for demonstration and development with skills in RESTful API's, Clean Architecture, and SOLId OOP implementation.

 ## Description